wearewondrous/fractal_compound_handles/README.md

 ```

 The idea is to reference [fractal compound components](http://fractal.build/guide/components#compound-components)
 and the twig file inside the folder with the very same name.
+The same logic applies when you want to reference
+a variant: `@components/path/to/compound/component--variant`.

 Alternatively, the discovery via the Components Library module allows you to reference
 other files via `@components/path/to/file.twig` directly.

-## Todo

-- make variants available

 # History